 Coverage depends on your insurance plan and medical necessity.
 Some insurers may cover part of the cost.

-6. How do I clean zirconia bridges?
+6. How do I clean zirconia bridge?

 Use non-abrasive toothpaste, floss daily, and attend regular dental check-ups to ensure optimal hygiene.